Ecclesiastical trial of Stewart Ruch: Presentments and pre-trial activity

 Three ACNA diocesan bishops submitted a formal presentment, based on the Husch Blackwell report, to Beach in December 2022.
 The bishops alleged that by failing to notify other parents of the abuse allegations, Ruch did not show concern for the possibility that Rivera may have victimized others, and they charged that he "habitually neglected to properly vet, train, and/or discipline" clergy and lay leaders in the diocese, citing 11 other individuals under Ruch's oversight accused of misconduct.

 Beach appointed a team to review the charges and decide whether to refer them to the trial court.
-Meanwhile, Ruch made what Beach called a "secret appeal" to the ACNA's seven-member Provincial Tribunal, which hears appeals from the Court for the Trial of a Bishop.
-The tribunal issued an order to stay investigatory proceedings into the bishops' presentment.
-Beach in turn questioned whether four tribunal members had conflicts of interest and argued that the ACNA's canons do not give the tribunal authority to stay an investigation into a presentment.
+In June 2023, a conflict broke out when Beach said the ACNA's Provincial Tribunal—the province's highest court—attempted to block the bishops' presentment against Ruch by issuing a stay order.
+Beach asserted that Ruch had approached the Provincial Tribunal with a "secret appeal" earlier in the year in an attempt to call off an inquiry.
+Beach and other ACNA leaders questioned the impartiality of four tribunal members.
+Beach also wrote that the tribunal did not have authority to issue such a stay and that it had not given the province notice or an opportunity to respond.
 In response, the ACNA's Provincial Council, composed of clergy and lay representatives from every diocese, amended the church's canons to explicitly stop the Provincial Tribunal from intervening in a disciplinary proceeding before it has run its course.

 Following receipt of a second presentment filed by clergy and lay members of the Diocese of the Upper Midwest's Minnesota churches, in August 2023, a board of inquiry voted by a more than two-thirds majority that "there was probable cause to present Ruch for trial" on grounds of "violation of his ordination vows, for 'conduct giving just cause for scandal or offense, including the abuse of ecclesiastical power' and for 'disobedience, or willful contravention' of the denominational or diocesan bylaws."
 The clergy and lay presentment cited seven incidents in which Ruch either allegedly failed to prioritize victims' interests following abuse charges or knowingly welcomed individuals, including as clergy, "with histories of predatory behavior into diocesan churches without alerting church members."
 Among these behavioral histories was: an individual convicted of soliciting a prostitute whom Ruch ordained as a priest afterward; an employee of the diocese's Greenhouse Movement accused of rape whom Ruch allegedly allowed to remain employed until he found new work; an individual convicted of felony domestic violence who was given a staff role at Church of the Resurrection; and a convicted child sex offender who was permitted to attend Resurrection.
 According to the Washington Post, the priest with a prior conviction of solicitation was accused of sexual assault by a female deacon in the diocese, but Ruch suspended the deacon from ministry after she reported it to him.